xhuo17/deepkerneltest_tmp/README.md

 # Re-implementation for Learning Deep Kernels for Non-Parametric Two-Sample Tests ICML 2020
-This is the re-implementation for the [Learning Deep Kernels for Non-Parametric Two-Sample Tests, ICML 2020](https://arxiv.org/pdf/2002.09116)
+This is **partial** re-implementation for the [Learning Deep Kernels for Non-Parametric Two-Sample Tests, ICML 2020](https://arxiv.org/pdf/2002.09116)

+## Dependencies
+    bash run_depend.sh

+## Run MNIST experiment
+    python mnist_test.py

+## Major modification compared to the original repo
+We mainly re-organize the structure for the original codes, make it more readable and build a object-oriented structure.

+We do not make any changes of the stable evaluation functions (i.e., hard-code statistical calculation).

 ## Test for MNIST dataset
 * Results for Deep Kernel Method, metric is the average 10 runs for the Test Power.